-Senior McKenzie Lauber has been involved research since her freshman year at George Mason University.
+Senior McKenzie Lauber has been involved with research since her freshman year at George Mason University.
 A member of the Honors College, she has worked in the College of Public Health’s Social Work Integrative Research Lab, where she has taken on many roles from interviewing study participants to analyzing data as part of the StrongerMemory project.

 Lauber is graduating from George Mason University this month with a bachelor of social work degree and a minor in criminology.